-An Academic Roadmap that shows the coursework required to stay on track for an on-time graduation (link to all roadmaps)
+- An Academic Roadmap that shows the coursework required to stay on track for an on-time graduation.

-Will this new program be open to a current enrolled community college student?
+Will this new program be open to a currently enrolled community college student?

 What is an Academic Roadmap?

-What financial aid commitment will Morningside make to me?
+What financial aid commitment will Juniata make to me?

-What financial aid forms are required as I prepare to enter Morningside?
+What financial aid forms are required as I prepare to enter Juniata?

-What Morningside resources are available to me as an MCP student?
+What Juniata resources are available to me as a Juniata College Pathways student?

 After each semester, your grade reports will be checked to make sure that expected progress is being made; adjustments will be made as necessary.
 You will register for your first set of Juniata classes with your rising-junior student cohort.